- MCA – Middle Class Abbayi Box Office: First Weekend Collections!

 Mysteriously, Thulasi's parents and the doctor who had performed the abortion lose their lives.
 Thulasi realizes that it is not an accident or a mere coincidence, but indeed a sinister at job.
 Appallingly, there is another victim-to-be to join the estranged lot.

 Who is the person on job on eliminating people?
 What is the motto?
 Who is the last victim-to-be?
 Will the supposed victim be saved?
 These form the rest of the story.

 Sai Pallavi has made it three in a row with respect to her performances in debut vehicles.
 Irrespective of the movie's result, Pallavi commands a certain amount of adulation and appreciation for her performance and Diya is no exception.
 At times, she gives the audience a feel that she is living a normal life and not acting for the lens.
 Pallavi can give jitters to the present generation actresses of Tamil Cinema.

 Naga Shourya is good in his limited screen space and there is nothing much to rave about.
 Baby Veronica is appealing.

 RJ Balaji's comedy in the first half is flat while he makes up for the glitch in the second half with his performance.

 Santhana Barathi could have been used better.

 AL Vijay seems to evolving well as a director with each passing day.
-Though the storyline is predictable within the few minutes into the movie, the director has treated the screenplay better and has stuffed the movie with emotional quotients.
+Though the storyline of Diya is predictable within a few minutes into the movie, the director has treated the screenplay better and has stuffed the movie with emotional scenes.
 He could have handled certain logic with care which are misplaced in Diya.

 Cinematography by Nirav Shah is in line with the flick and it seems, the ace cinematographer has read Vijay's mind to perfection.